novuhq/novu/docs/docs/platform/subscribers.md

 });
 ```

-Novu will create a subscriber if one does not exist, and will update existing subscribers based on the identified payload.
+Novu will create a subscriber if one does not exist, and will update existing subscribers based on the `identify` payload.
 You can call this function during registration or signup to make sure the subscriber data is up to date.

 ### Subscriber identifier